 A new customer welcome letter is a valuable part of acquiring new clients, especially if your business is one that focuses on personal relationships.
-Taking the time to write a new customer welcome letter has a few benefits, including:
+Taking the time to write a new customer welcome letter has many benefits, some of which are:

-- Shows your customers that you value their business,
+- Showing your customers that you value their business

-- Officially introduces your company to new customers,
+- Officially introducing your company to new customers

-- Reassures new customers that they made the right decision in choosing your company,
+- Reassuring new customers that they made the right decision in choosing your company

 Your new customer welcome letter should be printed on your company letterhead, or at least include your contact information.

 Having professional letterhead with your company branding is an excellent way to reinforce your brand through your welcome letters and all client communication.
-But if you don't have letterhead for your new customer welcome letter, you should include:
+But if you don't have a letterhead for your new customer welcome letter, you should include your: